SimeonC/storybook-xstate-addon/README.md

 To use this in storybook simply add `addons: ["storybook-xstate-addon/preset"]` to your storybook config.

-Additionally you can send events to a machine by id when it is registered by adding the `xstate` parameter.
+Additionally, you can send events to a machine by id when it is registered by adding the `xstate` parameter.

+For more example usages see [./stories/Button.stories.tsx] and [./stories/Machines.stories.tsx].

 ```jsx
 StoryComponent.parameters = {